Young Pioneer Tours

 • Begin our 3-and-a-half-hour journey to Buraidah – the capital of Al-Qassim region located in the heart of the Arabian Peninsula.

-• On the way we’ll stop at Ushaiger village – hidden with an oasis this village provides a glimpse of a much slower paced Saudi society.
-The springs and low-brimmed olive and palm groves encouraged Edouins to settle here over 1500 years ago quickly transforming Ushaiger into a popular stopping point for pilgrims making their way to Mecca.
+• On the way, stop at Ushaiger village.
+Hidden within an oasis this village provides a glimpse of a much slower paced Saudi society.
+The springs and low-brimmed olive and palm groves encouraged Bedouins to settle here over 1500 years ago quickly transforming Ushaiger into a popular stopping point for pilgrims making their way to Mecca.

 • Walk through the labyrinth of winding alleyways, shaded pathways and timber-framed walkways, crossing between hundreds of mud houses of stunning examples of Najdi architecture with its distinctive triangular windows and ornately carved wooden doors.
 Some still bear the names of the families who lived there many moons ago.